wechuli/allcheckspassed/README.md

 ### Status Commits

 You can choose to include commit statuses in addition to checks for evaluation.
 By default, this is disabled.
-If your CI/CD is only every running on GitHub Actions and you are not explicitly calling the commit status API, then that option can default to false as is.
+If your CI/CD is only ever running on GitHub Actions and you are not explicitly calling the commit status API, then that option can be left to default to false as is.
 If you have an external integration (such as Jenkins) that is reporting commit statuses instead of checks, you can set the `include_commit_statuses` option to `true` so that those are evaluated as well.

 ```yaml
     steps: